How to Take CBD Oil

 Now you know how to take CBD oil!
 It can be inhaled, topically applied, taken under the tongue, or consumed as edibles.

-What’s your favorite way to take CBD oil?
+What’s your favorite delivery method for CBD oil?
 Let us know in the comments below!

 Next, check out the history of CBD to learn more about this miracle compound!